imKXNNY/MEXC-GridTrader/docs/STRATEGY.md

-# Strategy Documentation: Dynamic Grid Trading Strategy
+# TradeSage: Strategy Documentation

-# NEW (For App Versions 0.3.1 and up)
+# Current Strategies (App Version 1.0.0)

 ## Current Strategy of Focus

 ### FOUNDATIONAL STRATEGY: Momentum Trend-Following

 Below is a PineScript V6 implementation of the strategy outlined above.
 This script is designed to be run on a chart with the specified parameters.
 It will display the buy and sell signals.
-The Strategy was built and simple-tested for basic parameterization on the 1H Timeframe of the BTC/USDT Exchange of MEXC.
+The Strategy was built and simple-tested for basic parameterization on the 1H Timeframe of the BTC/USDT pair.

 ```pinescript (v6)
 // This Pine Script™ code is subject to the terms of the Mozilla Public License 2.0 at https://mozilla.org/MPL/2.0/